aronchick/awesome-openclaw-skills/README.md

 ## About

+Clawdbot is a locally-running AI assistant that operates directly on your machine.
+Skills extend its capabilities, allowing it to interact with external services, automate workflows, and perform specialized tasks.
+This collection helps you discover and install the right skills for your needs.

 Skills in this list are sourced from [ClawdHub](https://clawdhub.com) (Clawdbot's public skills registry) and categorized for easier discovery.

 These skills follow the Agent Skill convention develop by Anthropic - an open standard for AI coding assistants.
 You can submit your new skills to this repo or directly to ClawdHub.